Policies of the Economic Strategy Bureau

 - Attracting MICE events with high potential to benefit the economy

 - Initiatives for making preparations to hold the 2019 G20 Osaka Summit

 - Accommodating international tourist trends in advancing urban development action programs in tourism regions

 - We are revitalizing the region and its economy by optimally applying the private sector's dynamic energy through urban appeal policies that are jointly implemented by the Osaka Prefectural and City Governments.

-- In particular, to make preparations for the "golden sports years"* with the 2020 Tokyo Olympics and Paralympics as the focal point, we are advancing policies in areas such as tourism, culture and sports which can help strengthen the city’s ability to attract visitors.
+- In particular, to make preparations for the "golden sports years"* with the Olympic and Paralympic Games Tokyo 2020 as the focal point, we are advancing policies in areas such as tourism, culture and sports which can help strengthen the city’s ability to attract visitors.

-*Golden sports years refers to three consecutive years of highly anticipated international sports events that will be held from 2019 to 2021 (the Rugby World Cup 2019, Tokyo 2020 Olympics and Paralympics, and the World Masters Games 2021 Kansai).
+*Golden sports years refers to three consecutive years of highly anticipated international sports events that will be held from 2019 to 2021 (the Rugby World Cup 2019, Olympic and Paralympic Games Tokyo 2020, and the World Masters Games 2021 Kansai).